researchaccelerator-hub/princeton-smart/README.md

       ```

 ### Changing Languages
+The app's user interface can be automatically translated into different languages based on the default language settings of the device it's installed on.
+You just have to provide the translations of each string.

 1. **Create String Resources for Different Languages:**
     - For each language, create a new `strings.xml` file in a separate folder within `res/`.
 These folders are named using language and region codes, like `res/values-fr/` for French or `res/values-es/` for Spanish.